Searching for axion dark matter with magnetic resonance force microscopy: Appendix B: MRFM Details

 Here, The D.C. terms $B_{\rm p}^2$ and $B_{\rm DM}^2$ give constant shifts, which are not useful for detection.
 Meanwhile, the high-frequency terms $\cos(2\omega_{\rm p}t)$, $\cos(2\omega_{\rm DM}t)$ and $\cos((\omega_{\rm p}+\omega_{\rm DM})t)$, oscillating at frequencies of the order of GHz, are inaccessible to the mechanical resonator.
 Therefore, only the difference frequency term $\cos((\omega_{\rm p}-\omega_{\rm DM})t)$ contributes to the signal.
 Since $\omega_{\rm p} \approx \omega_{\rm DM}$ and $\vert \omega_{\rm p} - \omega_{\rm DM} \vert \ll \omega_L$, the difference $\omega_{\rm D}= \vert \omega_{\rm p} - \omega_{\rm DM} \vert$ is small and can be detected by a mechanical resonator if the $\omega_{\rm D}$ coincides with the mechanical resonance $\omega_m=\omega_{\rm D}$.
 The $\omega_{\rm D}$ frequency component of $\Delta m_z$ thus obtained is given in equation 7 of the main text.

-\textit{Magnetic-Dipole radiation damping.-} For a magnetic sample in free space with a high Larmor frequency and large magnetization $M_0$, the dominant loss mechanism is the magnetic dipole emission.
-This is an intrinsic quantum phenomenon where the precessing magnetization spontaneously emits electromagnetic radiation characterized by the relaxation time $\tau_r=\frac{\lambda_L^3}{\gamma \mu_0 M_0 V_s}$, where $\lambda_L =c/\nu_L$ is the Larmor wavelength \cite{abragam1961principles,crescini2019towards,ruoso2016quax}.
-To avoid faster than spin-spin relaxation, the spherical YIG sample with Larmor frequency $1~\rm GHz$ ($10~\rm GHz$) must be limited in size to a maximum radius of around $9~\rm mm$ ($0.6~\rm mm$).
-Consequently, we restrict our investigation to frequencies around a $\rm GHz$ to avoid this coherence loss channel.
-Alternatively, strategies like embedding the sample in a resonant cavity (as done by QUAX) may be employed to manage the phase space of the emitted radiation \cite{crescini2019towards,ruoso2016quax, crescini2018operation}.
+\textit{Magnetic-dipole radiation damping.-} For a magnetic sample in free space with a Larmor frequency and large magnetization $M_0$, the dominant loss mechanism is the magnetic dipole emission.
+This phenomenon can be understood classically as lost power in the form of emitted photons driven by the magnetic dipole, and is characterized by a relaxation time $T_r = \frac{c^3}{\omega^3} \frac{6\pi}{\mu_0\gamma M_0 V_s}$ \cite{griffiths2023introduction}.
+This gives a restriction on how large of a sample volume $V_s$ one can use.
+Alternatively, strategies like embedding the sample in a resonant cavity (as done by QUAX) may be employed to avoid this loss mechanism \cite{crescini2019towards,ruoso2016quax, crescini2018operation}.

 \textit{Eddy-current effects.-} A possible concern in MRFM experiments is the noise from eddy-current effects in either the sample or the micromagnet, especially in A.M. methods.
 In our proposed setup, however, this effect can be neglected for two reasons.
 Firstly, a YIG sample has low conductivity and, therefore, negligible eddy currents.
 Secondly, the applied pump field oscillates at $\rm GHz$ frequencies, but the mechanical resonator operates in the $\rm kHz$ band, creating a large mismatch between the frequency of the induced eddy fields by the pump and the frequency for force detection via the resonator.
 As a result, even with a stronger pump field, the fast oscillating eddy fields generated inside the micromagnet remain outside the mechanical detection bandwidth.